top of page

 How long are therapy sessions, and how often do I attend?

-Most individual therapy sessions are 1 hour long.
+Most individual therapy sessions are 45-50 minutes long.
 Frequency depends on your needs and treatment goals, but many clients attend weekly.
 We collaborate with you to create a schedule that supports consistent progress without becoming overwhelming.

 What is your cancellation and no-show policy?